thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Controllers.desc.md

 ## Objectives

-* Explain what a Controller is.
+* Explain what a Controller is
-* Explain why a Controller is important.
+* Explain why a Controller is important
-* Build an Angular Controller.
+* Build an Angular Controller
-* Explain `$scope` in Angular.
+* Explain `$scope` in Angular
-* Practice proper scoping recommendations in an Angular application.
+* Practice proper scoping recommendations in an Angular application

 ## What is a controller?